Are You Consumed with Weight Loss?

-But if you’ve got this weight, healthy eating, and gym thing down pat, you’re probably tickled at how crowded the gym is in early January.
+But, if you’ve got this weight, healthy eating, and gym thing down pat, you’re probably tickled at how crowded a gym is in early January.
 Perhaps you’ve even had to wait longer for your favorite exercise machine – with the newbies and all.

-Why are we so consumed with weight loss?
-Is our real problem stubborn belly or back fat?
+So, why are we so consumed with weight loss?
+Is our real problem stubborn belly fat or flabby arms?

-As we, the body of Christ, take a deeper look at this phenomena, I think there’s a very specific reason why losing weight dominates the “new year, new me” department.
-Let’s dissect this thing…
+As we, the body of Christ, take a deeper look at this thing, I think there’s a very specific reason why losing weight dominates the “new year”, “new beginnings”, “new me” departments.
+Let’s dissect this mindset…

 Did you know that the weights on your heart can put extra weight around your gut?